 While retirement financial planning may seem overwhelming, there are numerous options for dealing with the seemingly impossibilities of having enough money.
 Here are a few resources:

-- Talk with a Financial Advisor: If you are interested in Medicaid planning, you might want to get matched to a financial advisor who can steer you in the right direction.
+• Talk with a Financial Advisor: If you are interested in Medicaid planning, you might want to get matched to a financial advisor who can steer you in the right direction.
+Collaborate with a CERTIFIED FINANCIAL PLANNER™ professional from NewRetirement Advisors to identify and achieve your goals.

-The NewRetirement retirement planning calculator is different.
+The NewRetirement Planner is different.
 You can model different ways of planning for and funding a long-term care need.

 Start by entering some basic information and get some initial feedback on where you stand.
 Then, you can add more detail and really get an accurate estimate for how much you need and can try an infinite number of scenarios.